hpcc-systems/DataPatterns/README.md

                              is_numeric output will appear only if min_max, mean, std_dev, quartiles, or correlations features
                              are active
+    @param   sampleSize      A positive integer representing a percentage of inFile to examine, which is useful when analyzing a very large dataset and only an estimated data profile is sufficient; valid range for this argument is 1-100; values outside of this range will be clamped; OPTIONAL, defaults to 100 (which indicates that the entire dataset will be analyzed)

 Here is a very simple example of executing the full data profiling code: